-Diluted earnings per common share increased \$1.56 during the first six months of 2012 to \$2.87 from \$1.31 for the same period last year.
-The increase in diluted earnings per share was primarily attributable to:
+Diluted earnings per unit of limited partnership interest, or units, increased \$1.56 during the first six months of 2012 to \$2.87 from \$1.31 for the same period last year.
+The increase in diluted earnings per unit was primarily attributable to:

-- improved operating performance and core business fundamentals in 2012 and the impact of our acquisition and expansion activity, and - a 2012 gain due to the acquisition of a controlling interest, sale or disposal of assets and interests in unconsolidated entities, and impairment charge on investment in unconsolidated entities of \$494.8 million, or \$1.37 per diluted share, primarily driven by a gain of \$488.7 million resulting from the remeasurement of our previously held interest to fair value for those properties where we now have a controlling interest, - partially offset by increased interest expense as discussed below.
+- · improved operating performance and core business fundamentals in 2012 and the impact of our acquisition and expansion activity, and - a 2012 gain due to the acquisition of a controlling interest, sale or disposal of assets and interests in unconsolidated entities, and impairment charge on investment in unconsolidated entities of \$494.8 million, or \$1.37 per diluted unit, primarily driven by a gain of \$488.7 million resulting from the remeasurement of our previously held interest to fair value for those properties where we now have a controlling interest, - partially offset by increased interest expense as discussed below.